 |---|---|---|

-| Polling | Simple implementation, does not require receiving requests | Polling external API at specified interval |
+| Polling | Simple implementation, no need to accept requests | Polling external API at specified interval |

 | Webhooks | Instant reaction, no extra traffic | External system sends notification itself |